-- To hone skills at critical self-assessment and reflection on the process of writing, as well as to develop skills for critiquing and responding to peer work.
+- Hone skills at critical self-assessment and reflection on the writing process, as well as to develop skills forresponding to peer work.

 CYA reserves the right to cancel any course that fails to achieve minimum enrollment by April 1.
 Students are advised not to purchase non-refundable airline tickets before early April.